percona/pxc-docs/docs/limitation.md

-    Due to cluster-level optimistic concurrency control,  there can be two transactions writing to the same rows and committing in separate Percona XtraDB Cluster nodes, and only one of the them can successfully commit.
+    Due to cluster-level optimistic concurrency control,  there can be two transactions writing to the same rows and committing in separate Percona XtraDB Cluster nodes, and only one of them can successfully commit.
 The failing one will be aborted.
 For cluster-level aborts, Percona XtraDB Cluster gives back deadlock error code:

     ??? example "Error message"